-The Importance of Having the Right Motivation For Starting a Business?
+The Right Motivation for Starting a Business

 Having a true sense of pride and belief in your own company and products will convey in everything you do.
 Your passion and confidence will get other people - customers and investors - excited about the business and you will have an easier time establishing your business' credibility.

 If your only goal is to make as much money off other people as fast as you can, eventually you will make business decisions for the wrong reasons and ultimately hurt your reputation and growth potential.